VIB-PSB/cross_species_annotation_transfer/README.md

 NOTE: The orthologous group IDs were calculated using [OrthoFinder](https://github.com/davidemms/OrthoFinder).
 Precomputed orthology files, including several commonly used plant species, are available through [PLAZA](https://bioinformatics.psb.ugent.be/plaza/).

+When more than two input files are given, all pairwise combinations of the given datasets will be evaluated.

 ## Parameters
 - *separator* (default = ","): the column separator of the input CSV files
 - *nb_of_background_sets* (default = 1000): the number of background sets (determines the minimal p-value that can be calculated)